USIUser Sentiment Index

 Adherence / sustainability Positive

-Written App Store reviews from people early in a tracking habit describe the quick photo-and-confirm loop as something that helped them keep logging day to day, which lines up with the community view in r/loseit that the tracker you will actually stick with beats the most precise one you quit; with a newer app this read is encouraging but still early.
+Written App Store reviews from people early in a tracking habit describe the quick photo-and-confirm loop as something that helped them keep logging day to day, which lines up with the community view in r/loseit that follow-through matters more than chasing the most precise tool; with a newer app this read is encouraging but still early.
 Paraphrased · our words, not a quote

 r/loseit →